heimiricmr/bromelia/docs/messages.md

 The DiameterMessage class implements several methods, the `.load()` staticmethod, the `.convert()` classmethod and a few instance methods such as `.dump()` and `.copy()`.

 The `.append()` method is used to add only one DiameterAVP object into the DiameterMessage object's `avp` attribute.
 The `.extend()` method is used to add multiple DiameterAVP objects into the DiameterMessage object's `avp` attribute.
 The `.pop()` method is used to remove a DiameterAVP object from the DiameterMessage object's `avp` attribute.
 The `.clenaup()` method is used to cleanup all DiameterAVP objects from a DiameterMessage object.
 The `.has_avp()` checks if DiameterMessage has a given DiameterAVP by its name.
 The `.update_key()` method allows to change the alias attribute for a given DiameterAVP object in `avps` attribute.
+The `.update_avps()` method allows to update smoothly the data attribute (or the field) of all DiameterAVP objects of a given DiameterMessage.

 Aside DiameterAVP objects oriented methods, there are also a few DiameterHeader objects oriented methods which follows the setters and getters-like pattern.